 Suggested Length of Visit: 2-3 hrs / Admission: JPY 600

 Step back in time at this active movie and TV studio where a reported 200 jidaigeki films (period films) are shot every year.
 Apart from the ninjas and samurais walking about, highlights include the Ninja Mystery House, Optical Illusion Maze, and Haunted House.
 Fans of the genre will be pleased to find an anime museum here as well.

 Check out my post on Toei Kyoto Studio Park for more pictures and information.

 Suggested Length of Visit: 3-4 hrs / Admission: JPY 2,200

 Conveniently located across the street from Kyoto station, you can get a bird’s eye view of the entire Kyoto area from here.
-It doesn’t take you as high up as other observatories in the world but the view is pretty sweet nonetheless.
+You can purchase entry tickets at the gate or in advance through Klook.

 Suggested Length of Visit: 1 hr / Admission: JPY 770

 Many tourists plan their trips to Kyoto around cherry blossom season.
 Can you blame them?
 It’s a beautiful, fleeting sight that lasts for just a couple of weeks every year.
 We haven’t been there ourselves in April, but I’ve been told that Maruyama Park is one of the most popular places to see the cherry blossoms in Kyoto.
 You can check out our ViaHero Kyoto itinerary for directions on how to get there.